 Children’s citizenships are normally not revoked

-The UDI may decide that you will lose your citizenship if you have provided incorrect information about your identity.
+UDI may decide that you will lose your citizenship if you have provided incorrect information about your identity.

-Revocation of citizenship often starts by the UDI receiving information from other authorities, for instance NAV or the police, indicating that someone has been granted residence on the wrong basis.
+Revocation of citizenship often starts by UDI receiving information from other authorities, for instance NAV or the police, indicating that someone has been granted residence on the wrong basis.

-Revocation can for example take place if it turns out that you have intentionally provided us with incorrect information.
+Your citizenship may be revoked if it turns out that you have intentionally provided us with incorrect information.

 Did you find what you were looking for?